Skip to main content

 The Planning (Scotland) Act 2019 introduced Masterplan Consent Areas as a new proactive consenting mechanism.

 North Ayrshire Council will in future be able to use prepare Masterplan Consent Area schemes as part of a placemaking approach to planning and consenting.
-It is a new way for the Council to shape new development in our area – enabling the type and quality of development we wish to come forward through a consenting masterplan, and to support delivery of development that can support local needs, priorities and outcomes.
+It is a new way for the council to shape new development in our area – enabling the type and quality of development we wish to come forward through a consenting masterplan, and to support delivery of development that can support local needs, priorities and outcomes.
 Unlike planning applications which are typically led by a developer, the preparation of MCA schemes will be led by the planning authority but can be taken forward through collaboration.

 The new provisions will allow North Ayrshire Council to prepare a MCA ‘Scheme’ setting out for particular places, the detail of what they are giving consent for, through the MCA scheme.
 There will be requirements for publicity and consultation on individual schemes.

-MCA schemes can streamline consent, allowing issues to be considered as part of a joined up approach, they can grant:
+MCA schemes can streamline consent, allowing issues to be considered as part of a joined up approach.
+They can grant:

 • planning permission